 This is a guest post from Joca Torres.
 Joca is the director of product development and product management at Locaweb, Brazil’s leader in web hosting, cloud servers and SaaS applications like email marketing and online stores, serving more than 250,000 customers.
-His first startup experience was in the early 1990s when he founded and ran one of the first Brazilian ISPs.
-He has been working with internet related software ever since.

 I met Joca at Business of Software 2011 where we had a great discussion on ways to monetize consumer SaaS apps, and in particular, ContaCal, the subject of this guest post.
 Joca recently wrote a book in Portuguese called “The Startup Guide: how startups and established companies can create and manage profitable web products”, and he was kind enough to translate a few sections of it for us.
 This is Joca’s second guest post in this series.
 If you haven’t read it yet, his first guest post was Why the Hurry to Launch an MVP?